billgib/cdm-ephemera/Docs/CDM Modeling Primer.md

 ```

-- **CDM folder**
+### CDM folder
   - Primarily refers to a folder that directly contains a manifest that references, either directly or via sub-manifests, **physical entity definitions with data**.
 Most commonly, the referenced data is contained in files within the same folder or sub-folders.
   - A folder containing a manifest that references logical entity definitions but does not reference data tends not to be referred to as a CDM folder.
   - A CDM folder **can contain multiple manifest files** that might reference disjoint or overlapping sets of data.
   - While much is made of CDM folders as the container of CDM data, it is the manifest within the folder that is the root object for accessing data and metadata.
 When processing the manifest, objects and data in the folder that are not referenced by the manifest are 'invisible'.
 For this reason, it is important when adopting CDM to **ensure that all consumers refer to the manifest and do not process the files in the CDM folder directly**.
   - **One producer, many consumers**.
 For file-based CDM folders in ADLS, as the data files and CDM metadata must be explicitly managed by the producer - ADLS folders are not a DBMS with transaction support,  - it is a best practice to have only a single producing process for a CDM folder.
 This minimize the possibilty of contention on the metadata files.
 This can be mitigated through the use of sub-manifests, discussed below.

-- **CDM manifest**
+### Manifest
   - Defines a group of entities _by reference._
-  - In CDM, a manifest defines the scope of a CDM 'model'.
+  - Defines the scope of a CDM 'model'.
 While widely used in discussion, the term 'model' is not a formal CDM concept.
   - Defines (typically) either a group of logical entity definitions – a logical model, or a group of physical entity definitions plus data.
   - Contains one or more entity declarations that each references an entity definition in a CDM definition file.
 CDM definition files are typically located within the parent folder of the manifest or within sub-folders or at some other location referenced via an alias.
   - If a manifest describes a CDM folder containing data, each entity declaration will also contain partitions or partition patterns that define where the data is located and how it is formatted, e.g. CSV or Parquet.